 There are income limits for this deduction as well.
 The amount you can deduct will begin reducing until your eligibility is eventually phased out or eliminated altogether if your MAGI is too high.

 You can’t claim this deduction if you’re married and file a separate tax return, and loans from anyone who’s related to you or from an employer plan don’t count.
-You – or your spouse if you’re married – can’t be claimed as a dependent on anyone else’s tax return.
+You – or your spouse if you’re married and filing a joint return – can’t be claimed as a dependent on anyone else’s tax return.
 You should receive a Form 1098-E from the lender showing the amount of interest you paid if it was $600 or more.

 This above-the-line deduction applies to the flip side of education – it’s for teachers.
 It’s just a little one, but every dime helps.
 You can subtract up to $250 of what you personally spend on classroom supplies or on continuing education, such as professional development courses, as of 2020.

 The deduction doubles to $500 if both you and your spouse are teachers and you file a joint married return, but it’s still no more than $250 for each of you.
 In other words, if one spouse spent $400 and the other spent $100, you can't claim a $500 above-the-line deduction.
 You’d be limited to $350 in this case – the $250 limit for one spouse and $100 for the other.
 And you can’t claim any amounts for which your school reimbursed you.